 You may not consider “food safety” a pressing concern if you’re a bartender mostly dealing with drinks, but food safety isn’t just owned by the kitchen.
 If you haven’t had the proper training and aren’t aware of safe practices, or don’t have a proper health inspection checklist, your bar might not just fail a health inspection; you could potentially harm a customer.
-Check out the list below to see what red flags you should look for and what behavior you should train other staff to avoid.

 1. You use a glass to scoop ice

 In a busy bar scene, it might seem like the quickest way to get some rocks in a glass.
 But if you knew the potential consequences, you’d think twice before taking this short-cut.

 Using a glass to scoop ice is harmful in two ways:

 1) if the cup’s not washed properly, it can contaminate all of the clean ice

 2) if the glass breaks or chips, it can get into your patron’s drink or fall into the ice bin.

 To eliminate these two health risks, use a clean ice scoop to put ice in drink glasses.
 If there ever is a suspected problem with the ice, be proactive and throw hot water on the entire batch and replace it.

 2. You pick up glasses by the rim